You’ve got to be carefully taught

 It wasn’t exactly the sort of brunch topic I like to engage in with mostly strangers.
 I can rant, and that’s not polite.
 And I had more emotional feelings about the topic of trans rights at that particular time for personal reasons I may disclose in a separate post.

 So, I tried to demur by saying that I didn’t think the issue was all that important.
-I mean the threat of climate change, a growing Russian threat, high housing and food prices, bird flu, and the orange man’s renewed political strength seemed like issues that affected all of us–and our children, grandchildren, and great-grandchildren–more than this one.
+I mean the threat of climate change, Russian aggression, the war in Israel, high housing and food prices, bird flu, and the orange man’s renewed political strength seemed like issues that threatened all of us–and our children, grandchildren, and great-grandchildren–much, much more than this one.

 That explanation didn’t fly.
 I learned later that my mom’s friend was known as an especially persistent questioner.
 Pressed to respond to “didn’t I think it was unfair?”
 I explained that I work at an institution of higher learning that values sports, men’s football in particular, more highly than any other activity.
-That priority is shared by a large number of loyal and properous alumni, and the focus on sports over academics has wide-ranging consequences.
+That priority is shared by a large number of loyal and properous alumni.
+The focus on sports over academics has wide-ranging consequences, many of them negative.

 But my mom’s friend knew that my dad had lettered in three sports all four years of high school.
-My dad went to college on a baseball scholarship, and our family, like many Denver residents had supported the Broncos for years, and more recently the Nuggets, Avalanche, and the hapless Rockies.
+He went to college on a baseball scholarship, and even tried out for the Yankees.
+Our family, like many Denver residents, had supported the Broncos for years, and more recently the Nuggets, Avalanche, and the hapless Rockies.

 And then I made a professor’s mistake.
 I answered my own question.

-I said that I thought the reason we were talking about this issue now was not because it’s especially important, or that we’re especially concerned about fairness in sport.
-We’re talking about it because it’s a wedge issue, designed precisely to distract and divide people into politically convenient groups of us and them.
-In a way, I was predicting the “she’s for they/them not you” ads that had such a powerful influence on undecided voters in the late stages of the recent campaign.
+I said that I thought the reason we were talking about this issue now was not because fairness in sport is of vital national interest.
+We’re talking about it now because it’s a wedge issue, designed precisely to distract and divide people into politically convenient groups of us and them.
+In a way, I was foreshadowing the “she’s for they/them not you” ads that had such a powerful influence on undecided voters in the late stages of the recent presidential campaign.

 My mom’s friend wasn’t convinced, and the conversation moved on to other topics like grandchildren.
 The audience to our rather heated and longer-than-appropriate conversation was relieved.

-When we all fail at this task–with cynical encouragement–who benefits from the circular firing squad that results?
+Because when we fail–with cynical encouragement or completely on our own–who benefits from the circular firing squad that results?

 Footnotes